dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/index.md

   - Minimum GLIBC Version: GLIBC_2.18 or higher
   - Compiler: G++ 5.4 or higher

-- MacOS (not included in the trial package, contact us to get the SDK)
+- macOS (not included in the trial package, contact us to get the SDK)
   - Supported Versions: 10.15+
   - Architecture: x64 and ARM 64-bit